Matthew-Hurrell/Disney-Food-Guide/README.md

 ## Site Structure

 Disney Food Guide has five pages freely accessable by using the on site navigation.
 These pages are the [home page](index.html), which is the default loading page, [restaurants](restaurants.html), [snacks](snacks.html), [drinks](drinks.html) and [contact](contact.html).
 There is one other page which is viewed in response to the contact form submission, that page is [thanks](thanks.html) but this page isn't accessable via the normal site navigation.
 The navigation bar is present on every page of the website.
 This nav is replaced by a mobile sticky nav on smaller devices which follows the screen when the user continues down the pages.
-All three pages which feature the listed items are quite long so a back to the top link was added to the footer of the pages to make navigation back to the top easier.
+A back to the top clickable link was added to the longer pages to enable a user to scroll back up to the top of the page without having to manually scroll.
+This makes accessing the nav bar easier on larger screens.
 These links disappear on smaller devices as the nav bar is always visible.
 The logo at the top left of the nav bar can also be used as a link to the home page.
 There is also a scroll down clickable link box on the home page main header image which provides a visual queue for the user to scroll down to view the welcome text as the main header takes up the entire page.
-When clicked this box scrolls the view down to the lower section.
+When clicked, this box scrolls the view down to the lower section.
 This box disappears on smaller devices.

 [Back to top](<#contents>)